Medically reviewed by Andrew Crawford, Registered Psychological Associate.

 Diagnosis

-To receive a diagnosis a healthcare provider will check symptoms and medical history.
-They may do an exam to rule out any physical illnesses.
+To receive a diagnosis, a healthcare provider will examine the patient’s symptoms and medical history and perform an exam to rule out any physical illnesses.

 The Diagnostic and Statistical Manual of Mental Disorders helps diagnose your illness.